 Access level ID/authorisation Responsibility and authority Α Emergency Services Only Access - Media generally not permitted access.
 If permitted, media escort must be in place.
-Agency media accreditation and media escort (if authorised) В Essential Services Access - Media may be granted access under escort by emergency services personnel Agency media accreditation and media escort arranged (from staging area) Control agency С Authorised Access - Media generally granted access without escort - Local community/residents and media generally granted access without escort Agency media accreditation D Authorised Access - Media generally granted access Agency no longer requires TMP, but the road owner requires TMP to address road-related issues.
+Agency media accreditation and media escort (if authorised) В Essential Services Access - Media may be granted access under escort by emergency services personnel Agency media accreditation and media escort arranged (from staging area) Control agency C Authorised Access - Media generally granted access without escort - Local community/residents and media generally granted access without escort Agency media accreditation D Authorised Access - Media generally granted access Agency no longer requires TMP, but the road owner requires TMP to address road-related issues.
 Closed to public, open to local community/residents and media.
 Agency media accreditation Road authority OPEN Open to all Not required, open to all

-^{}Note this is indicative only - permission may vary at the discretion of the Incident Controller.
+Note this is indicative only - permission may vary at the discretion of the Incident Controller.

-- 2.9 On arrival at the incident scene, media must make their presence known to emergency response agencies and formally register their attendance if asked to do so. - 2.10 Within the incident scene, an Emergency Response Agency Media Officer may assist by: - Providing a safety briefing - Ensuring appropriate communication arrangements are in place - Arranging a media escort where available - Providing or relaying instructions based on the current status of the incident - Arranging media interviews
+- 2.9 On arrival at the incident scene, media must make their presence known to emergency response agencies and formally register their attendance if asked to do so. - 2.10 Within the incident scene, a Media Officer may assist by: - Providing a safety briefing - Ensuring appropriate communication arrangements are in place - Arranging a media escort - Providing or relaying instructions based on the current status of the incident - Arranging media interviews - Checking Media Accreditation Cards are valid - Ensuring media have the correct PPE - Ensuring the media have an appropriate vehicle, such as a 4WD if required.